Breast cancer is the most commonly diagnosed cancer among women. There are four main classifications of breast cancer.

 - Partial mastectomy – this is similar to a lumpectomy, but more healthy tissue is removed than in a lumpectomy.

 No matter what stage of your cancer treatment, naturopathic medicine provides a holistic approach to treating breast cancer.
-The primary goals of supportive integrative care in breast cancer are to reduce circulating hormone levels, improve nutrition status, address insulin resistance, optimize the immune system, and maintain a healthy weight.
-Here are a few examples:
+The primary goals of supportive integrative care for breast cancer include: